kasamikona/pvdplayer/format/videohelp_info.md

 you are very far along. i think i know something that may help you.

 lcd displays are actually collections of dots - red, green, and blue dots.
-They are arranged in a pattern like this ...
+They are arranged in a pattern like this[^gmissing] ...
+[^gmissing]: Diagrams show every other row shifted right and starting with B .. , really they are shifted left and start with G B ..

 ```
 R G B R G B R G B R G B